 D-Pad: There are two great d-pads here, and I think this one comes down to personal preference.

 Analog Sticks: I prefer the One’s analog sticks, with the curved in the top, but this is my own preference.
 Both controllers have phenomenal, if slightly different, analog sticks, and the biggest difference is the layout on the controller.

 Overall Size, Shape, and Weight: With its larger size and weight, the DualShock 4 is more Xbox-like.
 With its slimmer design and smoothed out back, the One controller is more PlayStation-like.
 Whichever feels better in your hand will again come down to — you guessed it! — personal preference.

 Additional Features: Some may see the light bar and touchpad as gimmicky, while others may find them very useful.
 Both can be plugged in via micro USB, but if you don’t want to burn through AA batteries constantly, you’ll want the DualShock 4, which runs off its own inner rechargeable battery.
 The standard headphone jack on the DualShock 4 could also be a deciding factor for many.

 The last video below is another from Ali-A comparing these two next-gen controllers.

 In the realm of the console wars, the battle between the PS4 and Xbox One is intense.
 Sure, there are also many reasons to consider the Wii U, but the Wii U Pro controller sure isn’t one.
 The Xbox One controller and DualShock 4 are some of the most well-designed pieces of gaming hardware to exist, and both should please any gamer.

 What do you think?
 Which is your favorite controller?
-Let us know in the comments, and don’t forget to tell us what your favorite console is over at this week’s MakeUseOf Poll.
+Let us know in the comments.